aphnan/online-shopping-website/README.md

 # Eshopping
-ASP.NET Web Forms application using Visual Studio 2019 and ASP.NET to create a simplified web site for selling clothing items online.
+ASP.NET Web Forms application using Visual Studio 2019 and ASP.NET to create a localhost web site for selling clothing items online.

 #  Database Used
 * Microsoft SQL Server 2012 LocalDB